PracticalMaker/ARO-MicrOS/configureise.md

 **Value2**: Value of the second solution **Input as a decimal ie. 10.00 NOT 10**

 **Type**: Type of measurement (pH, ORP etc.)

+Once you've typed the command in (example in the picture below) it's simply a matter of following the on screen instructions.

 {:.fullwideimage}
 ![](https://s3.amazonaws.com/practicalmaker/Images/ARO_MicrOS/configureISE.png)